What is Blockchain Technology? How Does It Work?

 • Nonce: An arbitrary number given in cryptography to differentiate the block’s hash address.

-• Hash Address of the Block: All of the above (i.e., preceding hash, transaction details, and nonce) are transmitted through a hashing algorithm.
-This gives an output containing a 256-bit, 64 character length value, which is called the unique ‘hash address.’
+• Hash Address of the Block: All above (i.e., preceding hash, transaction details, and nonce) are transmitted through a hashing algorithm.
+This gives an output containing a 256-bit, 64-character length value called the unique ‘hash address.’
 Consequently, it is referred to as the hash of the block.

-• Numerous people around the world try to figure out the right hash value to meet a pre-determined condition using computational algorithms.
+• Numerous people around the world use computational algorithms to figure out the right hash value to meet a pre-determined condition.
 The transaction completes when the predetermined condition is met.
-To put it more plainly, Blockchain miners attempt to solve a mathematical puzzle, which is referred to as a proof of work problem.
+To put it more plainly, Blockchain miners attempt to solve a mathematical puzzle, which is referred to as a proof-of-work problem.
 Whoever solves it first gets a reward.

 Blockchain Consists of four main headers